PrivateAIM/documentation/src/getting-started/index.md

 ### Security Protocol

-[//]: # (The following flow chart depicts the security protocol used for protecting participating stations against malicious code,)
+[//]: # (The following flow chart depicts the security protocol used for protecting participating nodes against malicious code,)

 [//]: # (as well as encrypting any stored results using envelope encryption.   )